nicholas-alonzo/nicholas-alonzo.github.io/content/posts/_index.md

 ---
 title: "Posts"
-description: "This section contains all my posts"
+cascade:
+    showSummary: true
+    showDate: false
 ---

+This contains all my posts categorized into ...